 - And the ability to concentrate on the exercise in front of them.

-Some bodybuilder claim that the heightened mental state which they have felt has helped them with bodybuilding based endurance.
+Some bodybuilders claim that the heightened mental state which they have felt has helped them with bodybuilding-based endurance.

 Should you take it as a Nootropic?